carl-anders/slimevr-wrangler/README.md

 * Pair the device again.
 It should now show up.

 # License
-GPLv3
+The application code is licensed under GPLv3 due to a GPL dependency.
+The `slimevr_codec` crate is dually licensed under MIT and Apache 2.0, *not* GPLv3.

-If you contribute to this, you also agree to license your contributions with MIT License & Apache License, Version 2.0.
-This is because I might replace the GPL dependency in the future with something else.
+If you contribute to this repository, you also agree to license your contributions with MIT License & Apache License, Version 2.0.
+This is because I might eventually make the application code MIT/Apache 2.0 licensed in the future.